matrizea/FelicaRelay/README.md

 Two RC-S380

 # How to use
-Connect both RC-S380 to your computer, then replace driver to WinUSB with Zadig (Windows).
+Connect both RC-S380 to your computer, then replace driver to WinUSB with Zadig (on Windows).

 Place a card to either Reader.